Drone Insurance Guide

 What regulations will you need to follow in Australia if you fly a drone??

-Whether you operate your drone commercially or for recreational purposes (unless it is a very small drone being operated over private property), you must always observe the Civil Aviation Safety Regulations which require that you:
+Whether you operate your drone commercially or for recreational purposes (unless it is a very small drone being operated over private property), you must always observe the Civil Aviation Safety Authority (CASA) Regulations which require that you:

 - Only fly during daylight hours